agc93/nexus-uploader/README.md

   You can include whatever you like in your description, it's added as-is.
 ```

+> You can also use a JSON configuration file if you prefer, you heathen

 The remaining two configuration keys are sensitive and should not be made public, but you need both of them (for hard-to-explain reasons): a valid API key and session cookies.
 Your API key should be in the `UNEX_APIKEY` environment variable.
 Cookies can be provided in two ways: